opendistro-for-elasticsearch/sql/docs/dev/Doctest.md

 Make sure you don't have any Elasticsearch instance running at `http://localhost:9200`

 ### 1.4.2 How to write documentation with doctest?
-1. If you want to add a new doc, you can add it to `doc` folder, under correct sub-folder, in `.rst` format.
+1. If you want to add a new doc, you can add it to `docs` folder, under correct sub-folder, in `.rst` format.
 > **Attention**: For code examples in documentation, a Mixing usage of `cli` and `bash` in one doc is not supported yet.
-2. Add your new doc file path to `doc/category.json` by its category
+2. Add your new doc file path to `docs/category.json` by its category
 3. Run doctest `./gradlew doctest` to see if your tests can pass

+Currently, there is a `sample` folder under `docs` module to help you get started.

 ## 1.5 Future Plan